spyroot/photongen/build_iso/README.md

 /home/vmware/photon_gen/photongen/build_iso
 ```

-Notice script used ks.ref.cfg to generate new ks.cfg and it pushed to ISO.cfg
-The script by default uses $HOME/.ssh/ssh-rsa and inject to target iso.
+Notice script used ks.ref.cfg to generate new ks.cfg, and it pushed to ISO.cfg The script, by default, uses $HOME/.ssh/ssh-rsa and injects it to the target iso.

 ```
 {